turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 $redis = Redis.new(:port => port)
 ```

-Start the rails console, and inspect `$redis`.
+#### Checking It Out

+First, start a rails console, and call `$redis.inspect`.
+It should give you back a reference to the Redis instance.

-Open IRB in a second terminal window, subscribe to a test channel:
+Then, open IRB in a second terminal window and subscribe to a test channel:

 {% terminal %}
 $ require 'redis'